 The warmest piece of clothing I owned was one dingy beyond belief sweatshirt that had more holes than a slice of Swiss Cheese.

-Clearly I needed to do a bit of budget shopping in London.
+Clearly I needed to include some budget shopping in my 3 day London itinerary.
 Especially since my days of hot and humid fun in the sun were long gone.

 Because even though London is an amazing city, it’s not exactly known for its next level stellar weather.

 I found a ton of cheap London shopping spots where you can procure a wealth of high-quality, reasonably priced clothing, fashion accessories, and home goods.